louiz/biboumi/doc/biboumi.1.rst

 Public channel messages are saved into archives, inside the database, unless the `record_history` option is set to false by that user (see `Ad-hoc commands`).
 Private messages (messages that are sent directly to a nickname, not a channel) are never stored in the database.
-When a channel is joined, biboumi sends the `max_history_length` messages found in the database as the MUC history.

 A channel history can be retrieved by using `Message archive management (MAM)
 <https://xmpp.org/extensions/xep-0313.htm>`_ on the channel JID.
 The results
 can be filtered by start and end dates.

+When a channel is joined, if the client doesn’t specify any limit, biboumi sends the `max_history_length` last messages found in the database as the MUC history.
+If a client wants to only use MAM for the archives (because it’s more convenient and powerful), it should request to receive no history by using an attribute maxchars='0' or maxstanzas='0' as defined in XEP 0045, and do a proper MAM request instead.

+Note: the maxchars attribute is ignored unless its value is exactly 0.
+Supporting it properly would be very hard and would introduce a lot of complexity for almost no benefit.

 For a given channel, each user has her or his own archive.
 The content of the archives are never shared, and thus a user can not use someone else’s